psarando/shire-reckoning/README.md

 ### Rivendell Reckoning Notes

 I chose the original starting date of this calendar as March 25th.
-In the Lord of the Rings Appendix D, Tolkien mentions that the first day of the Rivendell Calendar "corresponded more or less with Shire April 6",
+In the Lord of the Rings Appendix D, Tolkien mentions that the first day of the Rivendell Reckoning Calendar (also known as the Calendar of Imladris) "corresponded more or less with Shire April 6",
 [which corresponds to our March 27th](http://shire-reckoning.com/calendar.html), but he also guessed that the start of our calendar corresponds "more or less to the Shire January 9".
-Since this is [2 days off from when our calendar should start in Shire Reckoning](http://shire-reckoning.com/calendar.html), It could be that the March 27th start is also 2 days off and the Rivendell Calendar was intended to start on our March 25th as well.
+Since this is [2 days off from when our calendar should start in Shire Reckoning](http://shire-reckoning.com/calendar.html), it could be that the March 27th start is also 2 days off and the Calendar of Imladris was originally intended to start on our March 25th as well.

-I've also read elsewhere that the calendar is supposed to start on the [Spring Equinox](http://en.wikipedia.org/wiki/Equinox), but that would put the middle of Lairë (Summer) around June 19th and the 3 Enderi (Middledays) from Sept.
-17th - 19th.
+I've also read elsewhere that the calendar is supposed to start on the [Spring Equinox](http://en.wikipedia.org/wiki/Equinox), but that would put the middle of Lairë (Summer) around June 19th (a couple of days before the Summer Solstice) and the 3 Enderi (Middledays) from Sept.
+17th - 19th (3 to 5 days before the Autumnal Equionx).
+To see this for yourself, I've added a control that lets you choose the starting day of this Calendar of Imladris to be closer to the Spring Equinox, March 20th.
-[At one time in prehistory](http://www.sym454.org/seasons/), Autumn was the longest of the seasons, so these dates would have roughly matched during this time (and will again about 4000 years from now), but these days Summer is the longest season and the Spring Equinox comes relatively earlier than it did back then.
+[At one time in prehistory](http://www.sym454.org/seasons/), Autumn was the longest of the seasons, so these dates would have matched the seasons better during this time (and will again about 4000 years from now), but these days Summer is the longest season and the Spring Equinox comes relatively earlier than it did back then.
 So now the [Autumnal Equionx](http://en.wikipedia.org/wiki/Equinox) usually falls on Sept.
 22nd, and I think the 3 Enderi were intended to occur around this Equionx.